Stay at Home Activities to Do with Kids

 - Keep supplies to a minimum so kids don't get overwhelmed.
 We don't need all the markers and crayons at the same time, or more than two or three colors of construction paper.
 This makes clean-up easier too.

-3. Alternate quiet and noisy, clean and messy, table time and movement activities.
+2. Alternate quiet and noisy, clean and messy activities.

-- Set up a corner of the room for less-messy pretend play with a large cardboard box: is it a castle? a boat?
+- Set up a large cardboard box corner of the room for less-messy pretend play.
+Is it a castle?
+Is it a boat?

-- Schedule quieter activities leading into lunch or nap time: place busy books or puzzles on a table or floor, or picture books in a comfy chair.
+- Schedule quieter activities leading into lunch or nap time: place busy books or puzzles on a table or floor; picture books in a comfy chair.

-- Recycle materials every few weeks or so.
+- Rotate materials every few weeks or so.
 Archive current toys to a closet or large plastic bins.
-Rotate materials on the shelf or in the baskets with 'new' toys from storage.
+Bring 'new' toys from storage.

 - Keep just a few choices on display at a time to avoid overwhelming or overstimulating your child.